brianglass/anastasis/files/holy_fathers.md

 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">As through GodÂ’s action you conÂ­tained in your womb the Light with triple lamp, as you are loving, enlighten the hearts of those who deÂ­voutly sing your praise; for you are light and glory and eternal salvation.</span>
+mso-bidi-font-size:10.0pt">As through God’s action you con­tained in your womb the Light with triple lamp, as you are loving, enlighten the hearts of those who de­voutly sing your praise; for you are light and glory and eternal salvation.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Second Canon.